Health and Innovation

 Leeds has the bold ambition to be the Best City for Health and Wellbeing, where people who are the poorest improve their health the fastest.
 The city is a major hub for health innovation and home to:

-4 of the 5 National health and care bodies including: NHS England, NHS Digital, NHS Leadership Academy and Health Education England
+3 of the most important National health and care bodies including: NHS England (NHS Digital, Health Education England) NHS Leadership Academy and NHSX

 Major local public sector organisations including: Leeds City Council (2nd largest local authority in England by population), NHS Leeds CCG, NHS Leeds Teaching Hospitals Trust, Leeds Community Healthcare NHS Trust and Leeds and York Partnership Foundation Trust

-A thriving third sector – such as Leeds Cares, Yorkshire Cancer Research and St Gemma’s Hospice which in 2017 became the first formally recognised university teaching hospice in the UK.
+A thriving third sector – such as Leeds Cares, Yorkshire Cancer Research and St Gemma’s Hospice which in 2017 became the first formally recognised university teaching hospice in the UK and the world.

 Leading Universities – producing world-changing research and innovation including the Centre for Responsive HealthTech Innovation at the University of Leeds.